sibrash4/dongo/content/about/index.md

 ## About Me

 Hello!
 My name is Shaukat Ibrahim, a dedicated Investment Banking Analyst Intern with a passion for finance and banking.
 Outside of my professional life, I'm an enthusiastic networker and mentor.
-I'm also a huge fan of the outdoors, and love to hike and camp.
+I'm also a huge fan of the outdoors and love to hike and camp.

 Looking forward, I am eager to progress in the field of investment banking, specifically aiming for roles in restructuring or M&A advisory.